 AI Awards Scoring Criteria

-Once applications close in August, our judges will be tasked with shortlisting the four strongest nominations in thier assigned category.
-To help you maximise your application, here are some guidelines on what our judges will be looking out for.
+Once applications close in September, our judges will be tasked with shortlisting the four strongest nominations in their assigned category.
+To help you maximize your application, here are some guidelines on what our judges will be looking out for.

 For the first entry phase, judges will score on:

-For the shortlist presentations on Showcase Day, judges will score on:
+For the shortlist presentations, judges will score on: